 “It’s a raw, engaging, and challenging driving experience.
 The car is mechanical, lightweight, and nimble, with a relatively tiny motor in the back which forces you to keep the RPM within the power band at all times in order to be fast,” Gen says, describing what it’s like to drive the ’67.
 “The short gear ratios in the 901 transmission help with keeping the revs high, but the key rely lies within the driver and their inputs.
 You really have to be focused when pushing it to its limits, as these cars can be prone to snap-oversteer situations.
 But with the right driver balance, really paying attention to smoothness of throttle and weight balance, you can keep up with modern cars with much more power,” he concludes.
-After that day we spent some four years ago with me in the 993 Turbo, I am inclined to agree.
+After that day we spent some years ago with me in the 993 Turbo, I was inclined to agree.

 Finally switching seats and driving the 911S was a revelation, even after all the time I’d replayed that day and hyped the car in the process.
 One of the first things I noticed with was how light it felt.
 It’s surely not secret that earlier vintage sports cars were much smaller and lighter than today’s, but it’s a characteristic that remains more or less academic until you really experience it for yourself.
 You understand why lightness makes for better performance, but feeling the translation of these merits through the seat and steering wheel is the difference between reading the manual and driving the car.